 It was a large building that resembled more of a Monadic temple than anything else.
 Guarded by two large stone pillars that held up a triangular roof, the library loomed over the empty cobblestone walkways and stretched shadows all across the street.
 A white limestone staircase unfurled up to the entrance of the building, where a pair of twin statues of cupids stood erect.

 As expected, the streets around the establishment were empty.
 No one in the city wanted to steal books, it seemed.
 Cadence could feel Atienna’s relief at this.

 Sucking in a breath, Cadence crept her way up the stairs and slipped inside.
 The smell of old, musty books greeted her immediately.
-The interior was dark, and she could barely make out the outlines of towering bookcases lining the walls.
+The interior was dark, and she could barely make out the outlines of the towering bookcases lining the walls.
 A small sliver of light bled out from the back of the library.
 After making her way around the bookcases and towards the light, she found a wooden door that was slightly ajar.

 Steeling herself, she slipped inside.

 The room within was small.
 A large, oak desk sitting front and center was cluttered with stacks of books and littered with wax candles.
 Gathered around the wealth of knowledge and light sat Theta and a group of children and adolescents.
 With everything going on in the city, the group’s serenity seemed out of place—illusory.

 Some of the children gathered recognized Cadence at her entrance—rather, they recognized her guise of Matilda—and leaped to their feet, beaming.

 “You came!” they exclaimed.
 Their expressions fell, however, when they registered her carefully practiced expression of panicked fear.